-The Johnson County Sheriff's Office wishes you and your family an exciting and safe 4th of July holiday.
-The 4th of July holiday is a celebration of our becoming independent as a country on July 4th, 1776.
-To learn more about Independence Day history from PBS.org, click here.
+The Johnson County Sheriff's Office wishes you and your family a safe and exciting 4th of July holiday weekend.
+This holiday is a celebration of our independence as a nation on July 4, 1776.
+To learn more about the history of Independence Day from PBS.org, click here.

 Remember that fireworks can pose a fire and safety hazard to those who use them.
-Use caution when shooting fireworks, and be sure to follow these recommended safety tips from https://www.cpsc.gov/Safety-Education/Safety-Education-Centers/Fireworks:
+Use caution when shooting fireworks, and be sure to follow these recommended safety tips from FireworksSafety.org:

-For anyone who is traveling this 4th of July weekend, remember to always wear your seat belt and never drink and drive - instead, call a designated driver to get you home safely.
-Not only do you risk your life when you drive impaired, you are putting the other drivers you share the roadway with at risk, too.
-Also keep in mind social distancing rules and regulations when traveling and spending time with family and friends.
+We caution anyone who is traveling this holiday weekend, to remember to always wear your seat belt and never drink and drive - instead, call a designated driver to get you home safely.
+Not only do you risk your life when you drive impaired, but you are also putting the other drivers and passengers you share the roadway with at risk, too.

-The Johnson County Sheriff's Office wishes everyone a fun, safe, and healthy 4th of July weekend!
+The Johnson County Sheriff's Office wishes everyone a fun and safe 4th of July weekend!